anishrana2001/Prometheus/02 Installation of Prometheous/Lab.md

 WantedBy=multi-user.target
 EOF
 ```
-### As we have created a new service, thus, we have reload the dameon.
+### As we have created a new service, thus, we have reload the daemon.
 ```
 sudo systemctl daemon-reload
 ```